ShahinaKK/LWI-VMS/README.md

 ## Dataset
-1. For UNETR training pipeline: download the raw data [BTCV challenge dataset](https://www.synapse.org/#!Synapse:syn3193805/wiki/217752).
-We provide the json file for the synapse split in the following link:
+1. For UNETR training pipeline: download the raw data [BTCV challenge dataset] (https://www.synapse.org/#!Synapse:syn3193805/wiki/217752).
+We provide the json file for the synapse split in the following link: (https://drive.google.com/file/d/1n6uCL76NXRsZkWmjiUmNGy44uff7-MGf/view?usp=drive_link).
-2. For UNETR++ training pipeline: Follow the instructions in [unetr_plus_plus] (https://github.com/Amshaker/unetr_plus_plus) to download the preprocessed data and to organise dataset folders.
+3. For UNETR++ training pipeline: Follow the instructions in [unetr_plus_plus] (https://github.com/Amshaker/unetr_plus_plus) to download the preprocessed data and to organise the dataset folders.